Safely in Canada and the U.S.

 and traffic fines.

-Most importantly, these defensive driving
+Most importantly of course, these defensive driving

-techniques can save your life:
+techniques can save your life and others:

 1. Keep the eyes constantly moving.